ziglang/www.ziglang.org/docgen-samples/index.md

 {#code_begin|syntax#}
 const std = @import("std");

+// This is a placeholder!
+// TODO: find a better example.

 pub fn main() void {
     const msg = "hello this is dog";
     var it = std.mem.tokenize(msg, " ");